alexbalmus/dci_java_playground/README.md

-# DCI Java Playground
+# A DCI-inspired Approach For Java
-Experimenting with the DCI (Data-Context-Interaction) paradigm in Java.

-If you are new to DCI, then it's recommended you read the following article first: https://fulloo.info/Documents/ArtimaDCI.html
+If you are new to Data-Context-Interaction, then it's recommended you read the following article first: https://fulloo.info/Documents/ArtimaDCI.html

 Approach taken for roles in Java: interfaces with default methods